You might not have symptoms in the early stages of diabetic retinopathy. As the condition progresses, diabetic retinopathy symptoms may include:

 When to see a doctor

-Contact your eye doctor right away if you experience sudden vision changes or your vision becomes blurry, spotty or hazy.
+Contact your eye doctor right away if your vision changes suddenly or becomes blurry, spotty or hazy.